![]() |

 - Q: How much do Lacrosse officials get paid and how often?

-It is also wise to keep your address information accurate throughout the year as it is this address - checks are mailed to.
+It is also wise to keep your address information accurate throughout the year as it is this address - checks are mailed to.- Q: Is there travel involved in being an official?

 A: Yes and No. Though we strongly encourage officials to travel to other Zones to (1) see other teams and (2) officiate with other officials than just the ones in your Zone and (3) help out with shortage of officials in certain zones and busy weeks.
 So it is not required that you travel outside of your zone, however it is encouraged.